-The student's demonstrated need is equal to the total cost of attendance (COA) which includes tuition, fees, books, supplies, room, board, transportation and miscellaneous personal expenses, less the Expected Family Contribution (EFC), which is determined by the Department of Education byprocessing the Free Application for Federal Student Aid (FAFSA).
-The Department of Education takes into consideration the household size, number in college, parent's and student's income and assets when calculating the EFC.
+The student's demonstrated need is equal to the total cost of attendance (COA) which includes tuition, fees, books, supplies, room, board, transportation and miscellaneous personal expenses, less the Student Aid Index (SAI), which is determined by the Department of Education by processing the Free Application for Federal Student Aid (FAFSA).
+The Department of Education takes into consideration the household size, number in college, parent and student income and assets when calculating the SAI.